wlansu/Campaign-Alchemy/README.md

 # Campaign Alchemy

 ## What is it?
 Campaign Alchemy is a website that allows the creation of maps with location markers.
-Meant for players of RPG's (Role Playing Games) to bring their campaigns to life by visually charting the character's journey.
+Meant for players of RPG's (Role Playing Games) to bring their campaigns to life by visually charting the characters' journey.

 ## What's the tech stack?
 The site is written in Python/Django with HTMX to allow for a SPA look and feel.